FlavourSys/user-manual/installation/client.rst

 Download and installation
 =========================

-Open your web browser of choice and enter the IP address or hostname of the |product| server in the address bar, followed by ``/download``, for example ``http://192.168.0.10/download``.
+Open your web browser of choice and enter the IP address or host name of the |product| server in the address bar, followed by ``/download``, for example ``http://192.168.0.10/download``.
 The server will automatically send you the correct installer program for your operating system.
 Open the installer and complete the installation procedure as usual.
 After the